sparkflows/sparkflows-docs/docs/user-guide/user-guide/workflows/passing-parameters-to-workflows.rst

 .. figure:: ../../../_assets/user-guide/passing-parameters-1.png
    :alt: Passing Parameters to Workflows

-By specifying the parameters in the Workflow Editor
+By specifying the Parameters in the Workflow Editor
 ---------------------------------------------------

 Parameters can be specified in the Workflow Editor.
 They can be specified in the following format: